AxeWP/wp-graphql-headless-login/docs/reference/queries.md

       refreshToken # A new JWT refresh token refreshTokenExpiration
       userSecret # The current user secret
-      wooSessionToken # The WooCommerce session token.
-Only available if WPGraphQL for WooCommerce is installed.
     }
   }
 }
 ```

-If [WPGraphQL for WooCommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) is installed, the `auth` field will also be available on the `Customer` Object type.
+If [WPGraphQL for WooCommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) (v1.0.0+) is installed, the `auth` field is also available on the `Customer` Object type, so you can request auth tokens and customer data in one query.

+WooCommerce session tokens are separate from `auth`, and come from WPGraphQL for WooCommerce.
+Depending on its **Session Token Type** setting, query `Customer.sessionToken` / `User.wooSessionToken` (Legacy, the default) or `Customer.cartToken` / `User.cartToken` (Store API).
+See [Add Support for WPGraphQL for WooCommerce](/docs/recipes/server-side-auth-next-api-routes.md#8-optional-add-support-for-wpgraphql-for-woocommerce).

 ## Reference